 The findings mentioned above are robust to a couple of sensitivity analyses.
-First, we re-identified the dependent variables, entry, and exit, with a different data set and comparative advantage criterion.
+First, we re-estimate the baseline specifications with logistic and probit models to assess the resulting average marginal effects.
+Second, we re-identified the dependent variables, entry and exit, with a different data set and comparative advantage criterion.
 Instead of RCA in the number of employed people, we used RCA in the number of active enterprises.
 The main findings endured with very similar coefficients.
-Second, we decreased the time span of the comparative advantage to be one year and estimated the baseline specification with both RCA criteria.
+Third, we decreased the time span of the comparative advantage to be one year and estimated the baseline specification with both RCA criteria.
 The results were identical, with a slight decrease in the coefficients.
-Third, we employed region-year and industry-year fixed effects.
+Lastly, we employed region-time and industry-time fixed effects.
 The results did not change.

 Although the present work is far from revealing all aspects of skill relatedness and complexity, the findings clearly underline the role of these measures in the industrial diversification of regions yet also call for further investigation.
 First, the analysis covers only one country due to data availability.
 Apparently, further research is needed to understand how skill relatedness and complexity affect the industrial diversification process of regions in a cross-country setting.
-Second, skill relatedness and complexity have been analysed in isolation in this study, yet the literature has demonstrated other relatedness types, such as technological relatedness, to be highly relevant in diversification process.
-Therefore, further exploration of different relatedness and complexity types together would unravel valuable insights regarding underlying mechanisms that cause regions to diversify into different industries.
+Second, this study has analysed skill relatedness and complexity in isolation.
+However, the literature has demonstrated that other relatedness types, such as technological relatedness, are highly relevant in the diversification process.
+Therefore, further exploration of different relatedness and complexity types would unravel valuable insights regarding underlying mechanisms that cause regions to diversify into different industries.